-The natural disasters of 2022 demonstrate that economic factors, in the last two years augmented by inflation, are the main driver of elevated insured losses from natural catastrophes.
+The natural disasters demonstrate that economic factors, in the last two years augmented by inflation, are the main driver of elevated insured losses from natural catastrophes.
 There were a number of high-loss events last year, including Hurricane Ian, floods in Australia and hailstorms in France.

 According to Swiss Re sigma records, all of the events can be explained by known risk drivers, signalling need for continued discipline in property underwriting.